mercyblanka/reforms/_posts/2019-02-28-lead-us-not-into-temptation.md

 I want you to know that the only safeguard against evil is the indwelling of Christ in the heart through faith in His righteousness.
 We need Him every hour especially because the everlasting gospel commands us to fear God and to worship Him, giving glory to him for the hour of his judgment is come (_Rev 14:6,7_).

 For Christ to stay nearby we ought to first draw near to Him (_James 4:8_).
-As the Spirit glorifies Christ, our hearts are first softened and subdues, the temptations lose their power and the grace of Christ transforms the character.
+As the Spirit glorifies Christ, our hearts are first softened and subdued, the temptations lose their power and the grace of Christ transforms the character.
 Christ will hold us firmly by a hand that will never let go.

 I want to live in contact with the living Christ, to know and believe the love God has to me, daily surrendering to His will and hence claim the promise, _"lead us not into temptation"_.
 Will you?